Ghanaian smock

-The Ghanaian Smock or Tani is a fabric worn by both women and men in Ghana.
+The Ghanaian Smock also known as Fugu or Tani is a fabric worn by both women and men in Ghana mostly as a Northern Ghanaian attire.
 It is the most popular traditional attire in the country.
 The fabric is called Tani in Dagbani, while the male and female wear are respectively called Bin'gmaa and Bin'mangli.
 The smock is formally worn with a hat (zipligu)/ scarf (bobga), footwear (muɣri), and a trouser (kurugu).

 The smock was famously worn by Ghana's founding fathers when they declared Ghana's independence from the British on March 6, 1957.

 Other names

 The smock is also called Bun-nwↃ or Bana by Mamprusis, fugu in Mossi, batakari in the Asante dialect, dansika in Frafra, and Banaa in Kusaal both in the upper east region.
 It is worn by Royals and civilians across Dagbon and other northern regions, but popular across Ghana.
 The smock originated in the northern region of Ghana, during the reign of Yaa Naa Zanjina, but widely used in West Africa and across the world.
 It is similar to the national attire of Burkina Faso known as faso dan fadi.

-The smock and Kente cloth are the national dress of Ghana.
+The smock and Kente cloth are beautiful national dresses of Ghana.
 Kente cloth originated in the Ashanti region of Ghana.
+It was won traditionally by kings and chiefs especially the Asantehene.

-How it is made
+Production

 The smock is traditionally made from hand-loomed strips comprising a blend of dyed and undyed cotton yarns.
 It is intricately sewn together by hand, resulting in a distinctive plaid pattern that characterizes the smock.
 Some variations showcase additional artistic elements, such as embroidery adorning the neckline.

 A significant accessory to the smock is the Zipligu, a hat worn in conjunction with this traditional attire.
 An interesting aspect of the production process is the division of labour: women are traditionally responsible for making the strips, while men take on the task of making the smock itself.